Valorie Curry: Early life

 Curry grew up with her brother David and sister Colleen in Orange County, California, graduating from Sonora High School in La Habra, California in 2004.
-She attended California State University, Fullerton, receiving a degree in theater.
+She attended California State University, Fullerton, graduating in 2008 with a Bachelor of Arts in theater.
 She has also worked with The Second City and Phantom Projects theatre groups, performing such roles as Jennie Mae in The Diviners and Monique in Out, Out, Brief Candle!, as well as roles in Oklahoma!, Bus Stop, How to Succeed in Business Without Really Trying, and The Diary of Anne Frank.